Vestibular Disorder Basics

 - Select “Save”

 - Note: Your listing will not be published until it is reviewed and approved.
-A VEDA customer service representative will review your listing within 3 days.
+A VeDA customer service representative will review your listing within 3 days.

 If you already have a professional membership and ARE currently listed in our provider directory, follow steps 1-4 above, then contact a customer service representative – make sure to let us know what “user name” you entered when creating your website account.
 We will give you permissions that will allow you to edit your listing, then you can continue with the above instructions (steps 5-15) to edit your listing.

 Our growing list of free short publications may be freely distributed in print.
 Anyone is welcome to directly link to our webpages or free short publications, but we do not give permission to reproduce them online with the exception of short quotes (see our permissions guide).
 Thank you for respecting our copyright.

-(Return to the top of this page.)
+All book sales are final and non-refundable.
 We refund shipping charges if:

 - We ship an incorrect product, or

 - If we ship a broken or defective product.